nicleong27/EastvsWest_Beauty/README.md

 # Goal:

-With all the craze behind Eastern (Korean and Japanese) skincare, you wonder if there is a "success" formula to it all.
-The overarching goal for this project was to identify ingredients in skincare products that help quantify whether or not Eastern ones are better than Western ones.
+With all the craze behind Korean skincare, you wonder if there is a "success" formula to it all.
+The overarching goal for this project was to identify ingredients in skincare products that help quantify whether or not Korean ones are better than Western ones.

 # Data Processing: